Thomas Geisser

 Rikkyo University (Tokyo, Japan).
 He works in the field of arithmetic geometry, motivic cohomology and algebraic K-theory.

 Education

 From 1985 Geisser studied at Bonn University under the supervision of Günther Harder and obtained a master's degree in 1990.
-He continued to obtain a Ph.D. under the supervision of Christopher Deninger at the University of Münster; the title of his thesis is A p-adic analog of Beilinson's conjecture for Hecke characters of imaginary quadratic fields.
+He continued to obtain a PhD under the supervision of Christopher Deninger at the University of Münster; the title of his thesis is A p-adic analog of Beilinson's conjecture for Hecke characters of imaginary quadratic fields.

 Career

 Geisser spent three years at Harvard University as a visiting scholar and visiting fellow, respectively.
-After further stays in Essen, University of Illinois, Urbana-Champaign and Tokyo University, he became Assistant Professor at the University of Southern California, and was promoted to Associate Professor in 2002 and Professor in 2006.
+After further stays in Essen, University of Illinois, Urbana-Champaign and Tokyo University, he became assistant professor at the University of Southern California, and was promoted to associate professor in 2002 and professor in 2006.